nudomarinero/data-engineering-exercise/docs/performance.md

 ## Extraction step

 If some columns are known to not to be useful they can be ignored by the process that loads them into memory.
+In some tests the performance increased by up to 100% if the number of columns was limited to a pair of them (useful only in a few specific cases).

-In some tests the performance increased by up to 100% if the number of columns was limited to a pair of them (useful only in a few specific cases)
+In the current implementation we are working directly with the data in memory.
+If the data is loaded straight away into memory from the URL, we can omit the use of intermediate memory or disk space.
+Apart from the improvement on memory usage, there is an improvement in run time of several seconds by omitting the intermediate saving of data.